szabgab/slides/python/modules.md

 ## Exercise: Number guessing
-{id: exercise-number-guessing-game-with-functional}
+{id: exercise-number-guessing-game-with-modules}

-Take the number guessing game from the earlier chapter and move the internal while() loop to a function.

-Once that's done, move the function out to a separate file and use it as a module.
+Take the number guessing game and move the function out to a separate file and use it as a module.

 ## Exercies: Scripts and modules
 {id: exercise-functional-scripts-and-modules}